arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 ### Main Components

-- **ESP32-C6 SoC**: A powerful single-core RISC-V microcontroller with integrated Wi-Fi® 6, Bluetooth® 5, and 802.15.4 radios.
+- **ESP32-C6 SoC**: A powerful single-core RISC-V microcontroller with integrated Wi-Fi® 6, Bluetooth® 5.3 LE, and 802.15.4 radios.
 - **SX1262 LoRa® Module**: A long-range, low-power LoRa® transceiver for communication in remote or challenging environments.
 - **1.14" Color Touchscreen**: An intuitive IPS display for user interaction and data visualization.
 - **BMI270 IMU**: A 6-axis Inertial Measurement Unit for precise motion and orientation sensing.